Placing an order

 - Purpose: This endpoint places an order for the associated product.
 The endpoint returns a

-which are used as the mechanism for fulfilling the order. - Usage: Use the
+claim_codeanddeeplink_urlwhich are used as the mechanism for fulfilling the order. - Usage: Use the

-to redirect the user to a Kigo-powered wallet.
-As an optional addition, display theclaim_code
+deeplink_urlto redirect the user to a Kigo-powered wallet.
+As an optional addition, display theclaim_codeto the user as a backup in case thedeeplink_urldoesn't work or for customized fulfillment flows.

 -